Independent community pharmacists have no better or more effective advocate than NCPA on the issues that impact their patients and pharmacies.

 Whether it's at Capitol Hill, state legislatures, regulatory agencies, or the courts, NCPA advocates for you on issues ranging from PBM abuses to your ability to practice to the full extent of your training.

 Not sure how our advocacy efforts affect your pharmacy practice?

 More information and resources on current federal and state issues and legislation, as well as on the engines that fuel our success can be found below:

 Rutledge v.
-PCMA is now scheduled to be heard on Tuesday, Oct.
-6. The case was originally scheduled to be argued in April but was postponed due to the coronavirus pandemic.
+PCMA was heard on Tuesday, Oct.
+6 with a decision expected prior to June 30, 2021.
+The case was originally scheduled to be argued in April but was postponed due to the coronavirus pandemic.
 Rutledge v.
 PCMA is a landmark case on whether states can adopt meaningful regulations on pharmacy benefit managers.